B.A. in English, University of California, Los Angeles (UCLA)

 - Television News

-KELLIE STANFIELD is an assistant professor of broadcast journalism and an executive producer at KOMU-TV.
+KELLIE STANFIELD is an associate professor of broadcast journalism and an executive producer at KOMU-TV.
 She teaches the introductory broadcast course in radio-television journalism, and oversees production of newscasts at KOMU.

 Kellie earned her Ph.D. from the Missouri School of Journalism, where she also earned a graduate certificate in online education, and her MA in broadcast journalism.
 She graduated from the University of California, Los Angeles (UCLA) with a BA in English and minor in education.